 Manufacturers are notoriously efficient and quick.
 Sometimes, that’s great when responding to a market fluctuation.
 Other times, it’s detrimental for the long-term when knee-jerk reactions set the standard for decisions for years to come.

 Perhaps nothing is more indicative of that response than communicating market position.
-Often, leaders hear things coming from the sales team, the customer service department, or individual customers and project than information onto the market at-large.
+Often, leaders hear things coming from the sales team, the customer service department, or individual customers and project that information onto the market at-large.
 They go into a “do-it-yourself” mode to get something out in front of staff and customers quickly.

 Most often, those efforts are dead on arrival.
 Customers don’t get it.
 And employees don’t believe it, or are confused as to their role in delivering it.